Peter-Nhan/Peter-Nhan.github.io/_posts/2021-05-20-Webhook-Python-Curl-DNAC.md

 ***
 ### Firing a test from *curl* command
 The curl command to emulate the notification transmission.
-The data is any payload - intent was to test it works.
+The data is any payload - intent was to test functionality.
+You can customer the content of the dictionary after "--data"
 > Test done from my Mac

 ```bash